-The Practice policy is to issue 28days medication at one time whenever reasonable.
+The Practice policy is to issue 28 days medication at one time whenever reasonable.
 Part of the reason for this is to reduce wastage and improve safety.

 I pay for my prescriptions and they are expensive

 Medical Exemption certificates are available for specified medical conditions.
-If you are not exempt many people who have more than one regular item per month find it cheaper to buy a Prescription Prepayment certificate lasting 4 or 12months.
+If you are not exempt, many people who have more than one regular item per month find it cheaper to buy a Prescription Prepayment certificate lasting 4 or 12months.
 Our Dispensary staff should be able to advise you on these matters.

 What does the medication review date mean?

 It is essential for your welfare that we review your medication on a regular basis to ensure safe prescribing.
 The review date is set such that around this time you must book a routine appointment with your usual Doctor for the specific purpose of reviewing your medication.
 (Please book another appointment if you wish to see your Doctor about other medical matters).
-This will normally be once a year for most people although for those with more complex conditions or more medication it may be more frequently.
+This will normally be once a year for most people although for those with conditions that are more complex or more medication it may be more frequently.

 Where appropriate a medication review can be done by a telephone appointment.

-If you require medication after your medication review date has passed this may take more than 48hours to arrange as the dispensers will need to liaise with your usual Doctor to authorise your prescription.
-If your review date is overdue and especially if it is more than 2 months overdue we may not issue your medication until a review has taken place.
-In the unusual and exceptional circumstances of your review being significantly overdue we may need to issue you with limited quantities of essential medication only until this can be reviewed.
+If you require medication after your medication review date has passed this may take more than 48hours to arrange, as the dispensers will need to liaise with your usual Doctor to authorise your prescription.
+If your review date is overdue and especially if it is more than 2 months overdue, we may not issue your medication until a review has taken place.
+In the unusual and exceptional circumstances of your review being significantly, overdue we may need to issue you with limited quantities of essential medication only until this can be reviewed.

-Even if you attend the hospital for monitoring of your medical condition you are still required to attend the Surgery for a review of your medication.
+Even if you attend the hospital for monitoring of your medical condition, you are still required to attend the Surgery for a review of your medication.
 The Dr who issues / signs the prescription takes responsibility for it.